intrahealth/synthea-hiv/README.md

 ```bash
 for x in ./*.json; do mkdir "${x%.*}" && mv "$x" "${x%.*}" && mv ; done
 ```

 Then remove for now the practitioner and hospital bundles as they can't be processed in IG publisher
 ```
 rm -r output/fhir/hospital*
 rm -r output/fhir/practitioner*
 ```

-Now you are ready to copy the folders into the IG for testing.

 ## Options for running

-* Use the [cqframework/hiv-indicators]9https://github.com/cqframework/hiv-indicators) repository and the CQL Atom plugin.
+* Copy the folders into the IG for testing.
+Use the [cqframework/hiv-indicators]9https://github.com/cqframework/hiv-indicators) repository and the CQL Atom plugin.
 * Run with HAPI with CQL processing:
 See: [CQL Development and Unit Testing with hapi-fhir and hapi-fhir-jpaserver-starter](https://docs.google.com/document/d/1nMChThWev-FRsjvsqDPEdS-0qrjqONoMj4livjD2dqQ)
 * Run against the DBCB team's server can be used at: https://cqm-sandbox.alphora.com/cqf-ruler-r4/fhir

-## CQL hints
+## Some CQL hints

 * Double quotes are for identifiers and single quotes represent string literals, for example, "female" should be 'female'.
 * Check for odd copy/paste errors in quotes.
 * Required libraries: `include FHIRHelpers version '4.0.1'` Use of FHIRHelpers is implicit in the translator, based on the modelinfo file with FHIR.
 * The CQL/ELM processing code does not update the Library resource.
 If a Library has CQL content it is converted to ELM "on-the-fly" as it is used.
 This means the CQL must be included as Base64-encoded.